PurpleBooth/git-mit/docs/lints/configuring.md

 +-----------------------------------+---------+
 ```

-This are written to the `./.git/config` file.
+These are written to the `./.git/config` file.

 ## Project level lint configuration

-Sometimes you're working with a group of people and you want them to
+Sometimes you're working with a group of people, and want share the
-have the same configuration as you, so the git history looks lovely and
-tidy.
+setup for git-mit with everyone, saving them having to set it up.

 We can do this with a `.git-mit.toml.dist`